So you want to play classic Windows and DOS games on your Mac, but you’re unsure where to begin.

 Which Will You Choose?

 The choice you make here will surely depend on the game in question, the age of your Mac and its hardware, and the operating system which it was initially designed for.
 Running an app natively is always best — whether that’s a source port, Mac version, emulation via DOSBox, or running your title using Windows via Boot Camp or a virtual machine.
+You might also want to consider some of these tips to improve your Mac gaming experience.

 Virtualization is great for those older games that aren’t too demanding, but it might serve you well if you’ve got a recent Mac with an i7 and more RAM than you know what to do with.
 Provided you can get everything working — sound, 3D acceleration, network access if required — you’ll have a stable experience and you won’t have to reboot your system.